streamdao/stream-pay-pos-1/docs/src/core/OVERVIEW.md

 ## License

-The StreamPay JavaScript SDK is open source and available under the Apache License, Version 2.0.
+The Stream Pay JavaScript SDK is open source and available under the Apache License, Version 2.0.